 The first man home for Spirit of Monmouth was Matt Unsworth, in 15th place overall, with a time of 45:09.
 Leanne Meek was the first lady home for the club, 10th lady overall, with a time of 52:50.

 The event raised funds for Trellech Village Hall.
 Spirit of Monmouth are very grateful to Wild Trail Snacks, Kingstone Brewery, The Lion Inn, local ceramicist Emily Harling and FloralTiles.co.uk for supporting the race.

 About the Race

-The Trellech Beacon Dash is a brand new c.10km multi-terrain running race for 2017.
-Brought to you by Spirit of Monmouth Running Club (who also organise the Kymin Dash and the Monmouth Santa Fun Run) with the Babington Centre (aka Trellech Village Hall), a registered charity.
+The Trellech Beacon Dash was a brand new c.10km multi-terrain running race for 2017.
+Brought to you by Spirit of Monmouth Running Club with the Babington Centre (aka Trellech Village Hall), a registered charity.